jorisvandijk/dotfiles/README.md

 This repository contains my personal dotfiles — configuration files used to customize and manage the behavior of various programs and tools across my systems.

+These files go along with my Nix setup.

 ## License

 Unless otherwise noted, all files in this repository are dedicated to the *public domain*.